nuxeo/FunkLoad/README.txt

 can find easily the maximum number of users that your application can handle.

-Running n cycles with the same CUs is a good way to see how the application handle a writing test over time.
+Running n cycles with the same CUs is a good way to see how the application handles a writing test over time.

 Running n cycles with the same CUs with a reading test and a setUpCycle that change the application configuration will help you to find the right tuning.